framps/raspiBackupDoc/en/src/invocation-options.md

 raspiBackup Option1 Option2 Option3 ...
 Backup directory
 ```

-All options that switch something on or off can be activated or deactivated by
+All options that switch something on or off can be activated or deactivated
-an appended ` ` or `-` when calling *raspiBackup*.
+by appendedng `+` or `-` when invoking *raspiBackup*.

 Example: The `-z` option and the `-z` option switch backup compression on.
 The `-z-` option, on the other hand, switches backup compression off, regardless of